Gunasekaran-143/Gunasekaran-143/README.md

 - Deployed an Online Book Store (CRUD) - Using Html,Css,Java script and my sql
 - Observation of Roadway Lane Detection and Drowsiness Detection - Using python and Machine learning.
-- Comparative Study of Disease Prediction using Data Mining Techniques
+- Covid19 Tracking and alerting application - Using Java and Android Studio.
-- Automation Tool for Health Care Alerting System - An App using Android studio
+- Automation Tool for Health Care Alerting System - An App using Java and Android studio.

 ## Hobbies